davehull/Mal-Seine/README.md

   5. ARP Cache
   6. Netstat with process name and PID
   7. Open handles using Sysinternals Handle.exe
-  8. ImageFileExecution Options
-  9. Bits Transfers
+  8. Bits Transfers
-  10. Service triggers
+  9. Service triggers
-  11. Service failures
+  10. Service failures

 All output is copied to a zip archive for offline analysis.